elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 * `handle_attachments` **(bool)** If email attachments should be handled.
 Defaults to false and is automatically set to true if there is a file input added.
 * `delete_sent_files` **(bool)** Remove uploaded attachment files from the server when they've been sent.
 Defaults to true.
 * `max_file_size` **(int)** Maximum file size for attachments, in bytes.
-Is available for potential convenience, rather than security.

 Additionally, there is the `set_allowed_files()` method for settings allowed file extensions and MIME types.
+It takes three arguments:

+1. An array of extensions
-First argument is an array of extensions, second is MIME types.
+2. An array of MIME types.

-The defaults extensions are jpg, jpeg, png, gif, pdf, doc and docx.
-The default MIME types match the extensions:

-* image/jpeg = .jpg/.jpeg
-* image/pjpeg = .jpg/.jpeg
-* image/png = .png
-* image/gif = .gif
-* application/pdf = .pdf
-* application/msword = .doc
-* application/vnd.openxmlformats-officedocument.wordprocessingml.document = .docx

-Defaults are only set if the `set_allowed_files()` parameters are empty (the default values), so adding .bmp with `set_allowed_files( array( '.bmp' ) )` would get rid of jpg and all the others, only allowing bmp.
-Same is true for MIME types, so be sure to set everything explicitly when going custom.
+3. A boolean; true to merge additions with existing ones instead of overwriting.
+Defaults to false.

+Check the source for which values are used by default.
+They should cover most, if not all, of the commonly used formats for documents and images.

 ## The message